Most Active Speaker

 Microsoft 365 Compliance: Implementing information governance, risk, and compliance management

-In this all day workshop, David Drever will help you learn how to develop a framework for information governance for enterprises and government organizations, including the planning of a record retention schedule, as well as implementing retention labels/policies.
-He’ll teach you how to leverage disposition reviews, implement event-based retention and how automatically apply retention labels to your data.
-He’ll discuss how utilizing Compliance Manager and Insider Risk Management can further govern your environment.
+In this all-day workshop, David Drever and Joanne Klein will help you learn how to develop a framework for information governance for enterprises and government organizations, including planning a record retention schedule and implementing retention labels/policies.
+They’ll teach you how to leverage disposition reviews, implement event-based retention, and to apply retention labels to your data automatically.
+They’ll discuss how utilizing Compliance Manager and Insider Risk Management can further govern your environment.
 Finally, you will learn how to use eDiscovery to facilitate legal holds and “Freedom of Information and Privacy” (FOIP) requests.
-Join him to discover how to implement data governance and compliance in Microsoft 365!
+Join David and Joanne to discover how to implement data governance and compliance in Microsoft 365!

 Leading Practices for Planning and Implementing Anything SharePoint and Microsoft 365